Bixie haircut explained: why we love this short, trending style

 "The bixie is a fun and edgy haircut that we will see coming through for summer," explains Adam Reed (opens in new tab), UK Editorial Ambassador for L’Oréal Professionnel Paris.
 "It's the ultimate 90s hairstyle that offers the fullness of a short pixie and the versatility of a bob," adds Reed.

 “It has a soft bob shape, that’s shorter at the back and longer towards the front, with a lot of layers like a pixie,” explains Ryan Forsythe (opens in new tab), International Artistic Director at Trevor Sorbie.
 And it’s the layering, according to Hayes, that sets this style apart.

 “The key to this look is to layer, layer, layer,” emphasizes Hayes, “think choppy, sliced-out layers with the length kept throughout the back.”
 This is what gives the bixie body, fullness and that cool-girl edge.
 “It’s a progression from the French bob with bangs,” says Forsythe, who adds that the bixie allows you to go short while still remaining feminine.
 This also makes the bixie one of the best short hairstyles for women over 50, as those layers add volume and movement, which is a blessing for hair that may have thinned with age.

+The bixie can be customized to suit you, so makes as flattering a short hairstyle for thick hair as it does fine or curly.
 If you’re thinking of going for this look, the most important part, according to Reed, is to ensure that you have a thorough consultation with your stylist on how the look can work for you in terms of hair type, texture, and face shape.

 How to style the bixie haircut